ArvalCode/crest-player/README.md

 dropped.
 A GPU-accelerated terminal such as [Kitty](https://sw.kovidgoyal.net/kitty/) is recommended.

-## Performance Benchmark
+## Active Video CPU Benchmark

 Measured on an **Intel Core Ultra 9 386H** with 16 logical CPUs using a release build, 80×24 terminal, ASCII Fast, High color precision, 60 FPS, hardware acceleration, and autoplay.
 Results average 30 one-second samples and include all media child processes.
+The video overlay remained active throughout both runs, including decode-ahead, audio-clock scheduling, ASCII conversion, synchronized lyrics, and terminal rendering.
 Here, 100% equals one fully occupied logical CPU.

 | Playback mode | Crest Player | `ffplay` | `ffmpeg` | `yt-dlp` | Combined average | Combined peak | Average total capacity | Peak total capacity |
 | --- | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: |
 | Downloaded MP3 + 8.6 MB `.crestvid` | 2.57% | 0.65% | 11.51% | 0.00% | **14.73%** | 22.10% | **0.92%** | 1.38% |
 | Streamed song + live video | 1.36% | 2.76% | 46.89% | 7.90% | **58.90%** | 346.50% | **3.68%** | 21.66% |

 Downloaded playback used **Liza – PARALLEL feat.
-7** and its cache; streaming used **Daft Punk – One More Time**.
-Streaming averaged about 4× more CPU.
-Its peak was a brief resolution/prebuffering burst.
+7** and its 8.6 MB cache;
+streaming used **Daft Punk – One More Time** with live video processing.
+Downloaded video averaged **14.73% of one core** (**0.92%** of the full CPU), while streamed video averaged **58.90% of one core** (**3.68%** overall).
+The streaming peak was a brief URL-resolution and prebuffering burst, not sustained load.
 GPU usage was not measured; results vary by terminal, network, settings, and FFmpeg build.

 ## Controls